 Intramural Sports is a program that provides organized sports leagues and tournaments to students, staff and faculty at Cal State East Bay.
 Unlike varsity sports (NCAA), intramural sports are played between groups of students and staff on campus.
 You will be playing against fellow students, classmates, or maybe even your professor.
 Intramural sports are designed for recreational play, and typically no practices are held.
 Our leagues are fun and offer participants an opportunity to try a new sport or hang out with friends.
 Here are a few reasons why you might want to play:

 To access Intramural Sports leagues and tournaments participants will need to access their RAW Fusion IM Portal.
 From there they can then sign up a team, join an existing team, or register as a Free Agent.
 If creating a team, make sure to follow all the steps so that your team can be guaranteed a spot in the league.
 Read the Registration Process page for detailed instructions.

-Our sports and tournaments change each semester (two seasons per semester).
-We try to infuse new and exciting sports in with more traditional team sports such as basketball, soccer, flag football, and volleyball.
+Our sports and tournaments change each semester and are typically 4 or 8 weeks in duration (*with an additional 1-2 weeks of playoffs).
+We try to infuse new and exciting sports into the season, alongside traditional team sports such as basketball, soccer, flag football, and volleyball.
 Check out the schedule page to see what sports are available this year.

 IM Sports participation is open to students, faculty, and staff at Cal State East Bay.
 Faculty and Staff must hold an active Recreation and Wellness (RAW) Center membership.
 Cal State East Bay students currently enrolled in one or more classes, and paying the "UU Rec Fee" as a part of their overall tuition and fees, are given a complimentary RAW membership and eligible to participate.
 Students currently enrolled but not paying the "UU Rec Fee" must purchase a RAW membership to participate.
 The IM Sports program cannot support community, or day pass/sponsored guest participation, at this time.